scanner-research/esper-tv/README.md

 You have successfully setup Esper!
 Visit [http://localhost](http://localhost) (or whatever server you're running this on) to see the frontend.
 You will see a query interface, but we can't do anything with it until we get some data.
 Go through the [Demo](https://github.com/scanner-research/esper#demo) below to visualize some sample videos and metadata we have provided.

+**Warning: Esper is a tool for programmers.
+It uses a programmatic query interface, which means we use *REMOTE CODE EXECUTION* to run queries.
+DO NOT expose this interface publicly, or else risk having a hacker trash your computer, data, and livelihood.**

 ### Troubleshooting